Sailboat types and lanteen sail types of rigs and types of sail junk rig sailboat gunter rig and bermuda rig

 A gaff rig's mainsail has four sides and set on a relatively short mast, with the boom at its foot and another spar or gaff along its head.
 The gaff rig’s popularity, with or without a boom, arose because it is a rig which has the power needed by fishermen, pilots and coasting trading vessels.
 Being a fairly complicated rig, the gaff rig requires considerable effort to hoist and control but up and drawing from a close reach to a run is efficient at harnessing the wind's power.

 The Gunter rig transition the four-cornered sail into something resembling the Bermuda rig.
 The gaff is hoisted, almost parallel to the mast, to give the sail height and in dinghies, the gunter rig system ensured that the spars were short enough to stow.

-A Bermuda rig mainsail has three sides and is the most common mainsail on modern boats.
+A yacht rigging type the Bermuda rig mainsail has three sides and is the most common mainsail on modern boats.
 With its triangular sails, the bermuda rig has evolved from the sails used on the islands' dinghies.
 The transition from the two spars of the Gunter rig to the single Bermuda spar is a natural development.
 With triangular sails used as headsails on most square-riggers, their efficiency came to be renowned.
 The triangular sail rigs are a continually being developed for upwind work but require additional sails for downwind work.